-Mark one QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended October 31, 2019 or TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from Commission File Number 001-09974 ENZO BIOCHEM, INC. (Exact name of registrant as specified in its charter) New York 13-2866202 (State or Other Jurisdiction (IRS.
-Employer of Incorporation or Organization) Identification No.) 527 Madison Ave, New York, New York 10022 (Address of Principal Executive office) (Zip Code) 212-583-0100 (Registrant's telephone number, including area code) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant has required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended January 31, 2020 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from Commission File Number 001-09974 ENZO BIOCHEM, INC. (Exact name of registrant as specified in its charter) New York 13-2866202 (State or Other Jurisdiction (IRS.
+Employer of Incorporation or Organization) Identification No.) 527 Madison Ave, New York, New York (Address of Principal Executive office) (Zip Code) 212-583-0100 (Registrant's telephone number, including area code) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant has required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
 Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 45 of Regulation S-T (§232.405 of that chapter) during the preceding 12 months (or such shorter period that the registrant was required to submit and post such files).
-Yes ⊠ No □

-Title of each class Trading Symbol Name of each exchange on which registered Common stock \$0.01 par ENZ New York Stock Exchange indicate by check mark whether the registra emerging growth company (as defined in Rul • elerated filer, a non-accelerated filer a smaller reporting company, o Large accelerated filer □ Non-accelerated filer □ (Do Emerging growth company □ o not check if smaller reporting company Accelerated filer ⊠ Smaller reporting company ⊠ f an emerging growth company, indicate by crevised financial accounting standards provid Yes □ No □ not to use the extended transition period for complying with any new or nange Act. ndicate by check mark whether the registran t is a shell company (as defined in Rule 12b-2 of the Exchange Act.)
-Yes □ No \mathbf{X} 47,556,807 shares of common stock out
+Yes ⊠ No □ Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol Name of each exchange on which registered Common stock \$0.01 par ENZ New York Stock Exchange Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer a smaller reporting company, or an emerging growth company (as defined in Rule 12b-2 of the Exchange Act).
+Large accelerated filer Accelerated filer ⊠ Non-accelerated filer (Do not check if smaller reporting company) Smaller reporting company ⊠ Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+Yes □ No □ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act.)
+Yes □ No 区